Missing main vent & high heating bills

 Mahwah, NJ

-Specializing in steam and hydronic heating
+Specializing in steam and hydronic heating0 -

 To separate the two supplies at the upper cross connect, other than access and ripping out the fittings, the union and pipe nipples could be removed, destructively if needed.
 Then pipe plugs could be inserted in the openings of the two tees.
-It doesn't eliminate the bullheaded tees, but could go a long way to eliminating any problem by having the two supplies connected.
+It doesn't eliminate the bullheaded tees, but could go a long way to eliminating any problem by having the two supplies connected.0

 I don't see that upper cross as an issue,

-what harm does it cause?
+what harm does it cause?known to beat dead horses0 -

 @Hap_Hazzard made a comment, "You don't need two connections to the main if there's only one main.
 If you have two mains, they should each be connected separately to the header.
 I don't know what the person who piped your header was thinking.
 It's just crazy."